scenerystack/community/docs/reference/api/chipper/LocalizedString.md

 # LocalizedString

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/chipper/blob/main/js/browser/LocalizedString.ts](https://github.com/phetsims/chipper/blob/main/js/browser/LocalizedString.ts) for the most up-to-date information.

 ## Overview

 Sets up a system of Properties to handle translation fallback and phet-io support for a single translated string.